christofmuc/KnobKraft-orm/adaptions/Adaptation Testing Guide.md

 type in your prepared virtual environment, make sure to cd into the adaptions subdirectory:

      cd adaptions
-     python -m pytest . -all
+     python -m pytest . --all

 This should be run in the source's root directory.